Kindroky/graphQL/README.md

 The dashboard includes a secure authentication flow using JWT, and dynamically renders XP progression and project-level performance via custom SVG graphs.
 All logic, from GraphQL data handling to DOM rendering, is modularized and structured for clarity and maintainability.

 You can check out the site live at [https://kindroky.github.io/graphQL/](https://kindroky.github.io/graphQL/).
 But you'll need credentials from Zone01 to login.
-If you don't have any below are some screenshots of what the site looks like :
+If you don't have any, below are some screenshots of what the site looks like :

 ![Login Screenshot](./assets/login.png)
 ![Dashboard Screenshot](./assets/dashboard.png)